Body Armor Ban, Ammo Background Check & More

 Quick Summary

-New York's gun control laws, effective September 1, 2022, mandate background checks for all ammunition purchases and ban civilian body armor sales.
-Sellers must maintain detailed, searchable records of ammo transactions, including buyer and product information, as per bills S51001 and A41001.
+New York's gun laws, effective September 1, 2022, mandate background checks for all ammunition purchases and ban the sale/possession of body armor for civilians.
+Sellers must maintain detailed, searchable records of ammo sales, including buyer and product information.
+Exemptions for body armor apply only to those in eligible professions like law enforcement.

 Chapters